shor-ty/grayScottModel/Readme.md

 ```bash
     cd grayScottModel
 ```
-* Switch to the branch you need (the master branch is always the actual one)
+* Switch to the branch you need (the master branch is always the actual one for the Foundation version)
 ```bash
     git checkout grayScottFoam-2.3.x
 ```